Ranjeetmehta/frontend-1-fashion-clone/README.md

 ### Contact
 For any questions or feedback, please contact:
+- Ranjeet kumar mehta
-- Sanskar Purohit
+- ranjeetkumarmehta14418@gmail.com
-- sanskar.purohit946@gmail.com
+- watsaap number-8340615057

 Feel free to explore and contribute to the project.
 Happy coding!